ARStark/Robots/Bluetooth-Robot-V1.0/README.md

 # Bluetooth Controlled Robot Ver.
 1.0

-This is the first implementation of the Bluetooth Controlled Robot
+This is the first implementation of the Bluetooth Controlled Robot.

 The robot is run by a PIC32MX250F128B, a TB6612 motor driver breakout board, a Bluefruit LE UART module, 2 DC motors and a 4 AA battery pack.